oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_configuration_compliance_management/em_configuration_compliance_management.md

 ### Execution

-1. Log into your Enterprise Manager VM using the IP provided on your cheat  sheet.
+1. Log into your Enterprise Manager as indicated in the Prerequisites step if not already done.

 2. From the Enterprise menu, select Configuration, then select Inventory and  Usage Details